 Barcodes for Retail Products for use in SA & internationally.

-EAN-13 barcodes are used on all retail products, except for books and magazines.
-These are used internationally as the most common type of barcode, except for in the USA and Canada, where UPC barcodes are more common.
+EAN-13 barcodes are the most common type of retail barcode.
+EAN-13 is used on all retail products except for published books and magazines.
+EAN-13 barcodes are used in South Africa and in most countries except for the USA and Canada, where UPC barcodes are more common.
 If you are primarily selling your products in the USA or Canada, you may wish to consider buying a UPC Barcode instead.

 Instant email delivery

-If you buy a barcode package from us below, you will receive:
+If you buy a barcode package from us below, you will receive the following:

 1. A unique EAN-13 barcode number